Pancreatic cancer care in Denver, CO

 The Center for Diseases of the Liver & Pancreas at Swedish offers a multi-faceted approach to surgical and non-surgical treatment for patients with complex pancreatic, biliary and liver diseases, including liver cancer.
 We also provide complete care for each patient’s entire cancer journey, from diagnosis through recovery and survivorship.

 Our pancreatic experts are skilled in cutting-edge treatment options for pancreatic cancer, including surgical treatment, radiation oncology and chemotherapy treatment.
-We offer advanced treatment options, including minimally invasive irreversible electroporation surgery.
-Additional pancreatic cancer treatments include:
+Additional pancreatic cancer treatments we provide include:

-This is used to target tumors more directly from the inside of the pancreas.
-Embolization is a well-established interventional radiology technique that is used to treat trauma victims with massive bleeding, to control hemorrhage after childbirth, to decrease blood loss prior to surgery and to treat tumors.
+This medical technique is used to target tumors more directly from the inside of the pancreas.
+Embolization is a well-established interventional radiology technique that is performed by injecting a safe substance into the body to decrease blood flow to cancer cells in the pancreas.
+This is done with the intention that the decreased blood flow will kill the cancerous cells.

 The Whipple procedure, also known as pancreatoduodenectomy, is often used to treat cancer contained to the pancreas.
 In the Whipple procedure, a specialized physician removes the head of the pancreas, part of the bile duct, gallbladder and part of the stomach.
 After, the surgeon connects the remaining intestine, bile duct, pancreas and stomach so the body can continue to digest food and expel waste.